The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 German Shepherds are brave and intelligent.
 Although they often are used as police dogs, they also make great family dogs.

-If you want to go big, consider choosing one of the dogs on this list of 11 magnificent mastiff dog breeds.
+If you want to go big, consider choosing one of the dogs on this list of 11 magnificent mastiff breeds.

 Large dog options